Ray tracing in a Realistic Context: Nazare’s Canyon

 ax.set_ylim([39.55, 39.62])

-Define the initial location of rays.
-Instead of shotting rays from the edges of the domain, we create a dummy line that will be used to defined starting points (\(x_{0}\), \(y_{0}\))
+Define the initial location of rays based on the starting points (\(x_{0}\), \(y_{0}\))

 #########